 How to Rebuild Your Life After a Toxic Work Environment?

-The first step is to take time off from work.
+1. The first step is to take time off from work.
 When you are in a toxic work environment, the last thing you want to do is return to it.
 You will be emotionally exhausted, and your stress levels will be elevated.
 It can lead to poor decision-making on your part and poor work performance.
 It’s not worth it!
-You must give yourself time to heal before returning to the same environment again.
+It would be best if you gave yourself time to heal before returning to the same environment again.

 Toxic work environments are a common occurrence in today’s society.
 People are more connected than ever, so there is more opportunity for collaboration and conflict.
 While toxic work environments can be challenging to avoid, there are ways to deal with them and improve your life.

-If you have been in a toxic work environment for a while, consider taking a sabbatical from your job.
+If you have been in a toxic work environment for a while, consider taking a vacation.
 It gives you time away from an unhealthy situation to think clearly and make good decisions about your future.
 It also gives others who may still be working with you the opportunity to change their behaviour so that they don’t cause any more harm than they already have done.

 If this isn’t an option, consider changing jobs until things improve somewhat at home and work.